-To report on protected data with accurate licensing, a NetBackup host or client must have a valid certificate to securely connect with the master server.
-If a certificate is not available on the host, the protected data information is reported using the backup image header and not accurate licensing.
-When a certificate is available on that host, NetBackup stops using the backup image header for reporting and instead uses accurate licensing.
+To report on protected data with accurate licensing, a NetBackup host or client must have a valid certificate to securely connect with the master server so that nbdeployutil can successfully generate a report.

 For information on security certificates, see the NetBackup Security and Encryption Guide.